-Although thymomas can be locally invasive (eg, pleura, lung), they uncommonly spread to regional lymph nodes or extrathoracic sites.
-Surgery (ie, total thymectomy and complete excision of tumor) is recommended for all resectable thymomas for patients who can tolerate the surgery.
+Although thymomas can be locally invasive (eg, pleura, lung), they uncommonly spread to regional lymph nodes or extrathoracic sites.10,64,92,93 Surgery (ie, total thymectomy and complete excision of tumor) is recommended for all resectable thymomas for patients who can tolerate the surgery.
 For resected stage I and II thymomas, the 10-year survival rate is excellent (approximately 90% and 70%, respectively).
 Completeness of resection is the most important predictor of outcome.
 Surgical biopsy is not necessary if a resectable thymoma is strongly suspected based on clinical and radiologic features (eg, patients have myasthenia gravis and a characteristic mass on CT).
 A transpleural approach should be avoided during biopsy of a possible thymoma to prevent tumor seeding.
-Small biopsy sampling (fine-needle or core-needle biopsy) does not always indicate whether invasion is present.
-The ITMIG and CAP have established procedures for reporting the surgical and pathologic findings from resection specimens.46,95 postoperative RT is recommended (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).39,41,98,99 Note that extensive elective nodal radiation is not recommended, because thymomas do not typically metastasize to regional lymph nodes.
-CT-based treatment planning is highly recommended before RT (see Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).
+Small biopsy sampling (fine-needle or core needle biopsy) does not always indicate whether invasion is present.
+ITMIG and CAP have established procedures for reporting the surgical and pathologic findings from resection specimens.74,99 regional lymph nodes.
+CT-based treatment planning is highly recommended before RT (see Principles of Radiation Therapy in the algorithm).
 RT should be given by the 3D conformal technique to reduce damage to surrounding normal tissue (eg, heart, lungs, esophagus, spinal cord).

 Adjuvant therapy is not recommended for completely resected (R0) stage I thymomas.
-For incompletely resected thymomas,
+For incompletely resected thymomas, postoperative RT is recommended (see Postoperative Treatment and Management in the algorithm).66,69,102,103 Note that extensive elective nodal radiation is not recommended, because thymomas do not typically metastasize to

 Use of intensity-modulated RT (IMRT) may decrease the dose to the normal tissues.
-If IMRT is used, guidelines from the NCI Advanced Technology Center (ATC) and ASTRO/ACR should be followed.103-107 The ICRU-83 (International Commission on Radiation Units and Measurements Report 83) recommendations are also a useful resource.
+If IMRT is used, guidelines from the NCI Advanced Technology Center (ATC) and ASTRO/ACR should be followed.107-111 The ICRU-83 (International Commission on Radiation Units and Measurements Report 83) recommendations are also a useful resource.
 Although the normal tissue constraints recommendations for lung cancer may be used (see the Principles of Radiation Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer, available at www.NCCN.org), more conservative limits are recommended to minimize the dose volumes to all the normal structures.
 Because these patients are younger and usually long-term survivors, the mean dose to the heart should be as low as reasonably achievable.
+Note that the normal tissue dose-volume constraints for the lung, heart, spinal cord, esophagus, and brachial plexus for conventionally fractionated chemoradiation were revised for the 2019 update (Version 1) (see the Principles of Radiation Therapy in the NCCN Guidelines for Non-Small Cell Lung Cancer).

 A definitive dose of 60 to 70 Gy is recommended for patients with unresectable disease.
-For adjuvant treatment, a dose of 45 to 50 Gy is recommended for clear or close margins; a dose of 54 Gy is recommended for microscopically positive resection margins (see Principles of Radiation Therapy in the NCCN Guidelines for Thymomas and Thymic Carcinomas).101,102,111 However, a total dose of 60 Gy or more (1.8-2 Gy/fraction per day) is recommended for patients with gross residual disease after surgery.
-In patients with thymomas who have capsular invasion after an R0 resection, postoperative RT can be considered (see Postoperative Treatment and Management in the NCCN Guidelines for Thymomas and Thymic Carcinomas).97,101,114-116 Patients with stage III (with macroscopic invasion into neighboring organs) thymoma have higher risks of recurrent disease and, as such, postoperative radiation is recommended.117-120 Data suggest that patients with stage II thymoma may not benefit from postoperative radiation.41,96,97,115,121 Postoperative chemotherapy is also not beneficial in this setting.
+For adjuvant treatment, a dose of 45 to 50 Gy is recommended for clear or close margins; a dose of 54 Gy is recommended for microscopically positive resection margins (see Principles of Radiation Therapy in the algorithm).105,106,115 However, a total dose of 60 to 70 Gy (1.8-2 Gy/fraction per day) is recommended for patients with gross residual disease after surgery.
+In patients with thymomas who have capsular invasion after an R0 resection, postoperative RT can be considered (see Postoperative Treatment and

+Management in the algorithm).101,105,118-120 Patients with stage III (with macroscopic invasion into neighboring organs) thymoma have higher risks of recurrent disease and, as such, postoperative radiation is recommended.121-124 Data suggest that patients with stage II thymoma may not benefit from postoperative radiation.69,100,101,119,125 Postoperative chemotherapy is also not beneficial in this setting.